EndPointCorp/end-point-blog/2024/07/uploading-multiple-files-asp.net-core-application.md

 </div>
 ```

 This is how we design our form so that when submitted, ASP.NET knows that it has to populate `ImageFiles` (the collection of `IFormFile`s that we have defined in the `PageModel`) with the uploaded files.
-All we have to do is make sure that all the input elements share the same `name` attribute, and that said name is the same as the target property. `ImageFiles` in this case.
+All we have to do is make sure that all the input elements share the same `name` attribute, and that said `name` is the same as the target property. `ImageFiles` in this case.
 The elements' `id` attribute is actually superfluous.

 > If you're following along and want to run this next part on your environment, you'll need a quote record to be able to bring it up in the page we've been building and add images to it.
 You could do so by running the `VehicleQuotes.WebApi` project with `dotnet run` and POST to it using `curl`:
 >
->```sh
+>```plain
 >curl --location 'http://localhost:8001/api/Quotes' \
 >--header 'Content-Type: application/json' \
 >--data '{